Scalable Single-Cell Gene Expression Generation with Latent Diffusion Models

 \textbf{Latent Diffusion Models} Latent Diffusion Models (LDMs) perform diffusion processes in learned latent spaces rather than directly in high-dimensional data spaces.
 Stable Diffusion \citep{rombach2022high} pioneered this approach for text-to-image synthesis by training diffusion models in the latent space of a pre-trained VAE, dramatically reducing computational costs while maintaining generation quality.
 This paradigm has proven effective across diverse scientific domains: all-atom diffusion transformers \citep{joshi2025all} generate molecules and materials with atomic-level precision, similary LaM-SLidE \citep{sestak2025lam} utilizes transformer-based LMD for molecular dynamics (among others), while La-proteina \citep{geffner2025proteina} employs transformer-based partially latent flow matching for atomistic protein generation.
 These advances demonstrate the versatility of latent diffusion approaches for complex, high-dimensional scientific data across multiple modalities.
 Here, we extend this framework to single-cell transcriptomics by proposing a transformer-based LDM for this biological data type.

 \textbf{Generative Models for scRNA-seq} In the context of single-cell genomics, numerous generative models have been developed for (conditional) sampling of gene expression profiles. scVI~\citep{lopez2018deep} represents an early VAE-based generative model, while more recent approaches include GAN-based and diffusion-based architectures such as scGAN~\citep{Marouf2020scgan} and scDiffusion~\citep{luo2024scdiffusion}.
 These models operate in continuous space and therefore transform discrete gene expression data into log-normalized counts.
-Recently, latent diffusion frameworks have emerged with models like SCLD~\citep{wang2023scld} and CFGen~\citep{palma2025multi}, which leverage latent diffusion frameworks.
+Recently, latent diffusion frameworks have emerged, including SCLD~\citep{wang2023scld}, scVAEDer~\citep{sadria2025scvaeder}, and CFGen~\citep{palma2025multi}, which leverage them.
 Additionally, application-specific generative models have been developed for perturbational single-cell genomics, including CPA~\cite{lotfollahi2023cpa}, SquiDiff~\citep{he2024squidiff}, CellFlow~\citep{Klein2025cellflow}, and CellOT~\citep{Bunne2023cellot}, which are tailored to capture the effects of genetic and chemical perturbations on cellular states.
-Our approach is similar in vein to CFGen and SCLD, but leverages transformer-based architectures for both our newly proposed VAE as well as the latent diffusion model.
+Our approach is similar in spirit to CFGen, SCLD, and scVAEDer, but leverages transformer-based architectures for both our newly proposed VAE and the latent diffusion model.